michaelmonson/zombie/README.md

 - While most people will have a unique editor that they enjoy most (VIM, TextMate, etc), [Aptana 3](http://aptana.com/) is a great solution.
 - [Supervisor](https://github.com/isaacs/node-supervisor) is a great tool to auto relaunch the application
-- [NodeInspector](https://github.com/dannycoates/node-inspector) is a great browser based debuger if you can't log items out
+- [NodeInspector](https://github.com/dannycoates/node-inspector) is a great browser-based debugger if you can't log items out

 ###Modules Used